 5. Harlequin strain: This strain is a Sativa-dominant hybrid marijuana strain.
 It has high Sativa content.
 Just like Cannatonic strains and ACDC, Harlequin contains THC amounts that are lower than the CBD content.
 Most Harlequin strains have CBD levels of around 13% and an average THC level of about 8%.

-Key facts that lead to the success of this strain:
+Interesting facts about medical marijuana strain that lead to the success of this strain:

 - The strain has mild capabilities that make patients feel more motivated and energized.
 It also doesn’t give the patient a spacy or high feeling.